dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/worksheet-designer/_index.md

 Dropdown menus allow end users to select from a pre-determined list of options.

-After naming and determining who can edit the field, a dialogue will open to set the options in the dropdown menu.
+After naming and determining who can edit the field, a dialog box will open to set the options in the dropdown menu.

 ![Dropdown Field](DropdownField.png)